 Whether it be a process for polishing, surface cut down, grinding, deburring, cosmetic finishing, or just cleaning, an appropriate media is available.
 Choosing the media can seem daunting at first, with over 1700 various media and compounds available.
 Therefore, sample trials are of significant importance.
-Here are three considerations to think about when choosing the right media: Continue reading 3 Things To Consider When Purchasing Mass Finishing Media
+Here are three considerations to think about when choosing the right media: Read more about media purchasing considerations

 The quality of consumables used in mass finishing is a key factor in surface processing.
 Using consumables with a consistent high quality is crucial to attain set surface specifications, process times, costs and to manage considerations to any environmental impact.